Gerald R. Ford-class aircraft carrier: Possible upgrades

 Future defense systems, such as free-electron laser directed-energy weapons, electric armor, and tracking systems will require more power.
 "Only half of the electrical power-generation capability on CVN-78 is needed to run currently planned systems, including EMALS.
 CVN-78 will thus have the power reserves that the Nimitz class lacks to run lasers and electric armor."
 The addition of new technologies, power systems, design layout, and better control systems results in an increased sortie rate of 25% over the Nimitz class and a 25% reduction in manpower required to operate.

-Waste management technology will be deployed on Gerald R. Ford.
-Co-developed with the Carderock Division of the Naval Surface Warfare Center, PyroGenesis Canada Inc. - was in 2008 awarded the contract to outfit the ship with a Plasma Arc Waste Destruction System (PAWDS).
+New waste management technology will be deployed on Gerald R. Ford.
+Co-developed with the Carderock Division of the Naval Surface Warfare Center, PyroGenesis Canada Inc. was in 2008 awarded the contract to outfit the ship with a Plasma Arc Waste Destruction System (PAWDS).
 This compact system will treat all combustible solid waste generated on board the ship.
 After having completed factory acceptance testing in Montreal, the system was scheduled to be shipped to the Huntington Ingalls shipyard in late 2011 for installation on the carrier.

 The Navy is developing a free-electron laser (FEL) to defend against cruise missiles and small-boat swarms.